purpleshiny/sequences-playground/README.md

 Things I'd do if I had more time:
 - use the `prop-types` library to make it clear what props are required for each component and what the types are
+- maybe: replace "View" button with ability to click on the sequence itself
 - use routes/full-page views to enable the Add Sequence flow to feel like its own page rather than a modal
 - separate components into "container" components with state and "pure" components for rendering
 - tests for important logic as opposed to manual tests
 - actually write data to backend
 - pagination to keep page performance reasonable with very large datasets (this is a hunch)
+- lookinto debouncing the search bar to reduce unneeded churn (this is also a hunch)
 - import/export
 - subsequence highlighting in DNA sequences? ask users what they want